Napoleon III: Captivity, exile and death

 Napoleon, Eugénie, their son and their entourage, settled at Camden Place, a large three-story country house in the village of Chislehurst in Kent, a half-hour by train from London.
 He was received by Queen Victoria, who also visited him at Chislehurst.

 Louis-Napoleon had a longtime connection with Chislehurst and Camden Place: years earlier, while exiled in Great Britain, he had often visited Emily Rowles, whose father had owned Camden Place in the 1830s.
 She had assisted his escape from a French prison in 1846.

 Napoleon passed his time writing and designing a stove which would be more energy efficient.
 In the summer of 1872, his health began to worsen.
-Doctors recommended surgery to remove his gallstones.
+Doctors recommended surgery to remove his bladder stones.
 After two operations, he became very seriously ill.
 His final defeat in the war would haunt the dying former emperor throughout his last days.
 His last words were "Isn't it true that we weren't cowards at Sedan?", directed at Henri Conneau, his attendant who fought in the battle alongside him.
 He was given last rites and died on 9 January 1873.

 Napoleon was originally buried at St Mary's Catholic Church in Chislehurst.
 However, after his son, an officer in the British Army, died in 1879 fighting against the Zulus in South Africa in the Anglo-Zulu War, Eugénie decided to build a monastery and a chapel for the remains of Napoleon III and their son.
 In 1888, the bodies were moved to the Imperial Crypt at St Michael's Abbey, Farnborough, Hampshire, England.